 New Leaves Are Smaller Than Older Leaves

 Growing new leaves requires a lot of energy and resources from the plant.
 New leaf troubleshooting for fiddle leaf figs is important to consider!
 Smaller leaves indicate a lack of resources like water, light, or fertilizer.
 Make sure you’re giving your tree the correct amount of water, plenty of indirect sunlight, and fertilizing regularly (we recommend Fiddle Leaf Fig Plant Food).

 We hope this new leaf troubleshooting for fiddle leaf figs guide has been helpful.
-Remember, the best way to promote healthy growth is to cover all your Fiddle Leaf Fig care bases, including correct watering, lighting, temperature, humidity, and fertilizer.
+Remember, the best way to promote healthy growth is to cover all your fiddle leaf fig care bases, including correct watering, lighting, temperature, humidity, and fertilizer.